 Your clinician should give you a few pads after the appointment, but if you can, stock up your cabinet with unscented liners just in case.

-So if you haven’t already, consider investing in a quality heating pad.
-Drinking rose hip tea may also help keep any cramping at bay, so consider grabbing a box at the grocery store.
+So, if you haven’t already, consider investing in a quality heating pad.
+Drinking rose hip tea may also help keep any cramping at bay, so consider grabbing a box.

 Many people who get IUDs don’t experience any serious side effects or complications.
-Side effects are often manageable and will lessen in time.
+Side effects are often manageable and will lessen over time.

 However, you know your body best.
 If something feels off or you’re experiencing unusual pain or discomfort, consult a healthcare professional as soon as possible.